Postgraduate Course: Pain - A Multidimensional Phenomenon (PAMA11067)

 On completion of this course, the student will be able to:

-- Evaluate definitions, models and concepts of pain management and their relationship to your own professional practice model
+- Critically evaluate the definitions, models and concepts of pain and their relationship to your own professional practice

-- Discuss key ethical issues in pain research and practice
+- Critically reflect on the ethical issues inherent in pain research and practice

 |Graduate Attributes and Skills